Inventory not syncing across Shopify, Etsy, eBay

 How GNIZDO helps

-GNIZDO monitors channel inventory states and detects when one system diverges from the others.
-You get clear mismatch signals and conflict context, so your team can resolve the right SKUs first and reduce customer-facing failures.
+GNIZDO is an inventory truth layer that builds a local view of channel state and shows when one system diverges from the others.
+You get mismatch, freshness, and channel-status context so your team can review the right SKUs first and reduce customer-facing failures.

 Common inventory sync questions sellers search for